sharadregoti/tyk-docs/tyk-docs/content/tyk-multi-data-centre/mdcb-example-minimising-latency.md

 ### Pre-requisites and configuration

 1. What you need to install/set-up
-    - Tyk Pro licence (Dashboard and MDCB keys - obtained from Tyk)
+    - Tyk Pro license (Dashboard and MDCB keys - obtained from Tyk)
     - Access to a cloud account of your choice, e.g. GCP
     - You need to grab this Tyk Demo repository: [GitHub - TykTechnologies/tyk-k8s-demo](https://github.com/TykTechnologies/tyk-k8s-demo)
     - You need to install `helm`, `jq`, `kubectl` and `watch`